Acupuncture is one of the therapies used in Chinese Medicine. Fine acupuncture needles are inserted into the skin at

-Patient will be sent an information sheet with procedural details by text / email / post prior to appointment (or download from link).
+Patient will be sent an information document with procedural details by text / email / post prior to appointment (or download from link).

 Patient must sign a Covid-19 Consent Form in the clinic room prior to every treatment.
 You will be provided a paper copy at clinic (or download and print in advance from link).

 Extra time between patients

 There is now a 30-minute gap between patients leaving and arriving in order to ventilate and clean the clinic room(s).
 For that reason appointment times may differ to those listed above.
 You will be informed of these when you call.

 What to bring with you